 You may use any organization to run your background checks, but if you are looking for a reliable one, we recommend Clear Investigative Advange.
 Their basic background checks start at just $12.
 They can be reached at 1.888.242.2503.

 Groups must provide transportation to and from the mission trip as well as daily to and from the sites.

 All vehicles must be available for transportation to and from the sites.
 (Mileage or fuel costs are not reimbursed for any transportation costs.)

 Vehicles with a minimum capacity of six passengers are requested, with seat belts.
-While adults will be driving their vehicles, they typically will not be transporting a crew that includes their own youth members.
-Typically, the youth from your group will be traveling in other vehicles with their crews.
+Adults will be driving their own vehicles.

 Due to rough terrain and narrow roads, there are some locations that are labeled “Not Bus Accessible”.
 If you are serving at one of these, you’ll need to plan on bringing smaller vehicles.

 6:45 a.m.
 Rise and shine!
 7:30 a.m.
 Breakfast, gather supplies and sack lunches 8:30 a.m.
 Morning gathering 9:00 a.m.
 Depart for projects 12:00 p.m.
 On-site lunch and devotions 4:00 p.m.
 Return to camp 5:30 p.m.
 Dinner 7:00 p.m.
 Evening gathering & youth group devotions 9:30 p.m.
 Free time